David Tarnas

 David Anthony Tarnas is an American politician who is currently the Hawaii state representative in Hawaii's 8th district.
-Tarnas first served as the State Representative for Kohala and Kona from 1994-1998.
+Tarnas first served as the State Representative for Kohala and Kona from 1994–1998.
 After a 20 year break from politics, he won the 7th district seat by defeating incumbent Democrat Cindy Evans in a primary election, going on to win the general election.
 He previously ran in a primary against Evans for the same seat in 2016, losing that primary 52.1% to 47.9%.
-He has since won the Democratic primary and general elections in 2020 and 2022, chairing the Water, Land & Hawaiian Affairs Committee from 2021-2022. and the Judiciary & Hawaiian Affairs Committee in 2023.
+He has since won the Democratic primary and general elections in 2020 and 2022, chairing the Water, Land & Hawaiian Affairs Committee from 2021–2022. and the Judiciary and Hawaiian Affairs Committee in 2023.

 Tarnas holds a master's degree in marine affairs from the University of Washington (1985) and a bachelor's degree in political science from Kalamazoo College (1982).